 - Irregular Correction as 3-3-5 Pattern : When wave (a) is corrective (3 waves move, ‘abc’), the Irregular Correction forms 3-3-5 pattern.
 Wave (a) is corrective (3 waves), wave (b) is corrective (3 waves) and wave (c) is impulse (5 waves) and pattern become 3-3-5.
 Look at (Fig. 4 of Image 1) for visual explanation of 3-3-5 Pattern.

-Important Point to Remember: Wave (a) is normally an impulse.
-Wave (a) is corrective in “Irregular Correction” and “Flat Correction” only.
+Important Point to Remember: Wave (a) is normally an impulse in Simple Zigzag.
+But wave (a) can be corrective in “Irregular Correction” and “Flat Correction”.
 Means whenever you mark or observing wave (a) as corrective (3 waves move) then always expect or make sure that next wave (b) is either touching or breaking above start of (a).
 Wave (a) can never be corrective within Simple Zigzag.
 It is just a small point but is very important point of observation for confirmation of pattern.

 Image 2 (Double Irregular Correction)